AlliTzadok/socially_organized/spec-js.md

 Specs:
-- [x] Use jQuery for implementing new requirements
+- [x] Use jQuery for implementing new requirements --used jQuery for appending all info to DOM.
 - [ ] Include a show resource rendered using jQuery and an Active Model Serialization JSON backend.

 - [x] Include an index resource rendered using jQuery and an Active Model Serialization JSON backend. -- on the dashboard view for the calendars index links list.

 - [x] Include at least one has_many relationship in information rendered via JSON and appended to the DOM.
+  -- User has many posts
+  -- User has many calendars

-- [ ] Use your Rails API and a form to create a resource and render the response without a page refresh.
+- [x] Use your Rails API and a form to create a resource and render the response without a page refresh.
+  --Create new resource of Calendar, and load the output of the calendar in the same page.

-- [ ] Translate JSON responses into js model objects.
+- [x] Translate JSON responses into js model objects. -- on the dashboard view, create new calendar and turn into jS model object using the class constructor and function.

 - [ ] At least one of the js model objects must have at least one method added by your code to the prototype.

 Confirm